kevinlin/ai-sdlc-playbook/docs/cursor-rules/frameworks/flutter.md

 ## Performance optimisation
 - Prefer StatelessWidget when state is not required.
-- Make use of const constructors: if widgets are immutable, use const to optimise builds.
+- Make use of const constructors: if widgets are immutable, use const to optimize builds.
 ```